 Rents of single family homes in Raleigh and Cary and across Wake County are up nearly 8% year over year in 2015 making it one of the fastest growing in the nation!
 Today the cost of renting a single family home in Raleigh will generally going to exceed that actual total monthly payment of a low or no money down 30 year fixed rate mortgage by about 15 -25%!
 While that may be good for investors looking to add cash-flowing real estate to their portfolio, renting is one of the worst ways to grow personal wealth.
+Just make sure you consider rogerbutlerinsurance.com, or a similar provider, to provide landlord insurance for the properties if you’re considering joining the market.
 Yet according to the National Association of Realtors® who reported that among 2014 buyers of primary residences, 33 percent were first-timers, whereas the historical average has been 40 percent for this group.

 Survey reveals Americans’ top investment choice: Real estate